rashidazarang/hwg-analytics-hub/master-document.md

 5. Modify the queries to use fewer nested subqueries
 6. Consider breaking up large date ranges into smaller chunks

+### Case Sensitivity Issues

+**Symptom**: Errors like "Could not find the 'Column' column of 'table' in the schema cache"

+**Potential solutions**:
+1. Verify column names in the ETL script match exactly with Supabase schema (including case)
+2. Use double quotes in `onConflict` parameters: `{ onConflict: '"ColumnName"' }`
+3. Update the ETL mapping to use the correct case for column names
+4. Check the console logs for specific error messages indicating which column has issues
+5. For subclaims/subclaim_parts, ensure case-sensitive fields like "Cause", "Complaint", etc. match exactly

 ### Performance Issues

 **Symptom**: Slow loading or rendering